 - Then press the X key.

-- And release the Option Key.
+- And release the Option Key to insert the symbol.

-Get an Approximate Symbol on Linux Keyboard
+How to Add an Approximate Symbol on Linux?

 In the case of the Linux keyboard, we have Unicode for all symbols like Mac and Windows.